Antivirus software creator John McAfee found dead in Spanish jail | CBC News

 The statement didn't identify McAfee by name, but said he was a 75-year-old U.S. citizen awaiting extradition to the country.

-A Catalan government source familiar with the event who was not authorized to be named in media reports confirmed to the AP that the dead man was McAfee.
+A Catalan government source familiar with the case who was not authorized to be named in media reports confirmed to The Associated Press that it was McAfee.

 Claimed charges were politically motivated

-The court's ruling was made public on Wednesday and was open for appeal.
-Any final extradition order would also need to get approval from the Spanish Cabinet.
+The court's ruling was made public on Wednesday and was open for appeal, with any final extradition order also needing to get approval from the Spanish Cabinet.

-McAfee was arrested last October at Barcelona's international airport.
-A judge ordered at that time that he should be held in jail while awaiting the outcome of a hearing on extradition.
+The entrepreneur was arrested last October at Barcelona's international airport.
+A judge ordered at that time that McAfee should be held in jail while awaiting the outcome of extradition proceedings.

-McAfee led an eccentric life after he sold his stake in the antivirus software company named after him in the early 1990s.
+McAfee had been charged the same month in Tennessee with evading taxes after failing to report income from promoting cryptocurrencies while he did consulting work, made speaking engagements and sold the rights to his life story for a documentary.
+The criminal charges carried a prison sentence of up to 30 years.

+Nishay Sanan, the Chicago-based attorney defending him on those cases, said by phone that McAfee "will always be remembered as a fighter."

 Political bids, detainment in Dominican Republic

+Born in England's Gloucestershire in 1945 as John David McAfee, he started McAfee Associates in 1987 and led an eccentric life after selling his stake in the antivirus software company named after him in the early 1990s.

-He twice ran long-shot bids for U.S. president and was a participant in Libertarian Party presidential debates in 2016.
+McAfee twice made long-shot runs for the U.S. presidency and was a participant in Libertarian Party presidential debates in 2016.

+McAfee told The Associated Press at the time that he was being persecuted by the Belizean government.
+Belizean police denied that, saying they were simply investigating a crime about which McAfee may have had information.

+A Florida court ordered McAfee in 2019 to pay $25 million US to Faull's estate in a wrongful death claim.

-In July 2019, McAfee was released from detention in the Dominican Republic after he and five others were suspected of traveling on a yacht carrying high-calibre weapons, ammunition and military-style gear, officials on the Caribbean island said at the time.
+In July of that year he was released from detention in the Dominican Republic after he and five others were suspected of travelling on a yacht carrying high-calibre weapons, ammunition and military-style gear, officials on the Caribbean island said at the time.

-McAfee was charged last October in Tennessee with evading taxes after failing to report income made from promoting cryptocurrencies while he did consulting work, made speaking engagements and sold the rights to his life story for a documentary.
-The criminal charges carry a prison sentence of up to 30 years.
+He lived for a time in Lexington, Tenn., a rural town of about 7,800 some 160 kilometres east of Memphis.

+In a 2015 interview with WBBJ-TV, McAfee said he only felt comfortable when armed.
+The TV station reported that he chose to be interviewed with a loaded gun in each hand.

+"I am constantly amused and sometimes moved," he was quoted as saying.
+"The graffiti alone could fill a thousand-page thriller."

+He also told the Independent that prisoners and guards had recognized him and some asked for his autograph.

-The last post from McAfee's Twitter account was a retweet of a Father's Day message from his wife Janice McAfee.
+McAfee said his main point of contact outside the prison was his wife, Janice McAfee.
+The last post from his Twitter account was a retweet of a Father's Day message from her.

 "These eight months John has spent in prison in Spain have been especially hard on his overall health both mentally and physically, as well as financially, but he is undeterred from continuing to speak truth to power," it said.